QUESTION & ANSWER

 3. Write for yourself first.
 Write the book you want to read.

-4. Always have a pen and notepad nearby—you never know when a fantastic idea is going to hit.
+4. Always keep a pen and notepad nearby—you never know when a fantastic idea is going to hit.